cloud-fs-zip/cloud-fs-zip.github.io/documentation/server.md

 but we give you a nicer api and best practices to work with that kind of new tech.

-DIREKTSPEED is a Marketing leader and has had significatn impact on the most biggest part of the Internet the Porn Industrie.
+DIREKTSPEED is a Marketing leader and has had significant impact on the most biggest part of the Internet the Porn Industrie.
 Thats where it has its roots we designed routing and CDN Concepts for the world wide most often served most high trafficed content in the whole world.
 A Much larger Scale as Google it self.
 We Know everything about high performance content delivery.